-"Operational CRM is the automation of horizontally integrated business processes involving front-office customer touch points across sales, marketing and customer service via multiple, interconnected delivery channels."^{12a}
+"Operational CRM is the automation of horizontally integrated business processes involving front-office customer touch points across sales, marketing and customer service via multiple, interconnected delivery channels.

-"Analytical CRM is the analysis of data created on the operational side of CRM and through other relevant operational data sources for the purposes of business performance management and customerspecific analysis."^{12b}
+Analytical CRM is the analysis of data created on the operational side of CRM and through other relevant operational data sources for the purposes of business performance management and customerspecific analysis."13

 In fact, the role of analytical tools has become so critical that companies could find themselves out of the game without them.
-One observer has said: "CRM analytic applications help companies gain the comprehensive understanding of their customer interactions necessary to provide insights into how to increase the lifetime value of their customers ... and CRM implementations that lack an analytic component are failing to provide significant improvement to their customer relationships."13
+One observer has said: "CRM analytic applications help companies gain the comprehensive understanding of their customer interactions necessary to provide insights into how to increase the lifetime value of their customers ... and CRM implementations that lack an analytic component are failing to provide significant improvement to their customer relationships."
+14

 In other words, analytical CRM refers to the methodologies that create and exploit knowledge of a company's current and future customers to drive business decisions, processes and strategies.

 Again, analytical CRM is a relevance-creating process.

-For example, an effective way to initialize, implement, enhance, and grow a firm's knowledge would be to facilitate a CRM Analytical Framework to represent six integrated groups (see Diagram 2) of business functions:
+For example, an effective way to fully realize and grow a firm's knowledge would be to facilitate a Customer Management Framework representing four key dimensions of the marketing process (see Diagram 2).